lookupdaily/CV/README.md

 *Communications Officer, Culture & Heritage*
 - Project management: Oversaw the launch of an [online culture hub](https://wfculture.co.uk/) for the London Borough of Waltham Forest—promoting events, opportunities and resources for the borough's residents and creative community.
 - Digital platforms: Managed digital content and promotion before and during Waltham Forest's year as the first London Borough of Culture in 2019.
-- Content creation: Commissioned a roster of freelance designers, photographers, videographers, print suppliers and web developers to produce content celebrating Waltham Forest's cultural programme.
+- Content creation: Commissioned a roster of freelance designers, photographers, videographers, print suppliers and web developers to produce content celebrating Waltham Forest's cultural programme, writing engaging copy to go with it.
 - Stakeholder management: maintained relationships with councillors, officers, local residents and creatives.

 **Immediate Media** (May 2019 - Jul 2019)